 The American Academy of Pediatrics (AAP) recommends that babies be breastfed exclusively for about the first 6 months.
-Following the introduction of solid foods, breastfeeding should continue through the first year of life and even beyond, if desired.
+After they start on solid foods, babies should breastfeed through the first year of life and even beyond, if desired.

 But breastfeeding isn't possible or preferable for all new moms.
 Deciding to breastfeed or bottle feed a baby is usually based on the mother's comfort level with breastfeeding and her lifestyle.
 In some cases, breastfeeding may not be recommended for a mom and her baby.
 If you have any questions about whether to breastfeed or formula feed, talk to your pediatrician.